SwiftLaTeX/SwiftLaTeX/README.md

 1. You first need to be a Google API Developer to retrieve a Google API Client ID and Secret.
 See here (https://developers.google.com/identity/protocols/OAuth2)
 2. Edit config.py and put your Client ID and Secret Inside.
 (You can use environment variables instead.)

+## Known bug lists

+1. WYSIWYG

+Formulas are absolute positioned, therefore, the correct display only comes after a compilation.
+Reductant spaces occurs between words.

+2. Slow Upload to Google

+Our system abstracts your cloud storage as a POSIX-like file system to simplify user interface implementation at the cost of a little bit performance.
+We are working hard to improve our implementation to reduce the network turn around time.